hmrc/help-to-save-stub/README.md

  if the nino starts with AC, a result of an existing account holder is returned, if the nino starts with EE, an invalid result code is returned, with any other nino given, an eligible result is returned.

-# GET /admin/metrics

 # POST /email-verification/verification-requests
- If a valid emailVerificationRequest is given in the request body as json, then a 200 OK response is returned, If invalid or no json is given in the request body then a 400 BAD REQUEST response is returned.
+ If a valid emailVerificationRequest is given in the request body as json, then a 200 OK response is returned.
+Also if successful the continue URL is logged, as this was the reason this endpoint was placed here in the stub.
+If invalid or no json is given in the request body then a 400 BAD REQUEST response is returned.

 ### License